 If you accepted Federal Loans as part of your financial aid package, you may need to complete a Master Promissory Note (MPN) for each type of loan.
-Instructions are different for new students than for returning students for Perkins Loan and Nursing Loan, so read them carefully and ONLY apply for loans you have accepted.
+Instructions are different for new students than for returning students for Nursing Loan, so read them carefully and ONLY apply for loans you have accepted.
 If your costs are not completely covered, you may want to consider a Federal Direct Parent PLUS Loan (a loan for parents of dependent students) or a Private Alternative Loan.

 There are two types of Federal Direct Stafford Loans:

 Beginning July 1, 2016, the interest rate is 3.76% for subsidized and unsubsidized loans for undergraduate students.
 Loans with a first disbursement on or after Oct.
 1, 2016 and before Oct.
 1, 2017 will have a loan origination fee of 1.069%.
 You will pay back 100% of what you borrow (plus interest); however, only 98.93% of the gross loan will be disbursed to the account.

 Borrowers may not receive Direct Subsidized Loans for more than 150% (pdf) of the published length of their program (measured in academic years).

 Students must be enrolled in at least 6 credit hours and complete all loan requirements within the enrollment period to receive federal loan funds.
 Students must complete a Federal Direct Stafford Loan Entrance Counseling and Master Promissory Note.

 To complete the Federal Direct Stafford Loan Entrance Counseling and Loan Agreement:

 This loan has a fixed interest rate of 5%.
 Repayment begins nine months after the student leaves school.
 The repayment period may vary up to ten years depending on the amount borrowed.